dscho/pagefind-xkcd-demo/content/comics/2010-4-16-swimsuit-issue.md

 Child: Wow!
 They look just like the ladies who get double-penetrated in the popup ads!

-Child But with clothes on!
+Child: But with clothes on!

 Child: Gosh!